 3. Practice active listening

-When listening to customers’ complaints, you need to LISTEN.
+That’s why when listening to customers’ complaints, you need to LISTEN.
 Thinking about closing that conversation and proceeding to the next one like it’s a conveyor belt won’t earn you any popularity points among customers.

 If you want to genuinely help, you need to grasp every piece of information, ask open-ended questions, and demonstrate your engagement by reflecting on the conversation.
 Until you get to the bottom of it, you can’t really resolve anything.